banner of fine scroll saw web page

 1/4 in. wood 28.8 in.
 5.2 in.
 11.1 in.

 Please note that this pattern is registered and copyrighted.
-If you would like to have it I offer it for 13 € plus shipping.
+If you would like to have it I offer it for 17 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
-Click here to buy this pattern.
-Write me to info@finescrollsaw.com for any questions.
+Please write me to [email protected] to buy this pattern or for any questions.

-These pictures are side views of the clock showing details of the very graceful renaissance scroll.
+These pictures are side views of the clock showing details of the very graceful renaissance scrolls:

 These pictures have been sent by Paolo Cantonetti from Italy.
 Both clocks have been made with a hand saw.
 They show exceptional craftmanship.